ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-props-default-doc.md

   readonly bucket?: IBucket;
 }

-// ✅ Not checked because interface name doesn't end with 'Props' interface Config {
+// ✅ This rule does not apply to interfaces that are not Props interface Config {
   readonly bucket?: IBucket;
 }